ADP TotalSource Review 2023: Pricing, Features & More

 - Funeral planning services

-ADP takes care of all your employee benefits needs.
-It administers the programs, deducts the costs from payroll, and ensures compliance.
-It also evaluates your benefits each year against your competitors and recommends changes to keep your benefits program attractive to employees and potential hires.
+ADP TotalSource takes care of employee benefits, such as administering the programs, deducting the costs from payroll, and ensuring compliance.
+It evaluates your benefits each year against your competitors and recommends changes to keep your benefits program attractive to employees and potential hires.

-As part of ADP’s PEO services, you get a dedicated team of HR experts that can advise you on HR, payroll, benefits, and compliance issues.
-This includes providing best practices on HR processes, workplace safety consultations, an investigation team for harassment and discrimination claims, and premium support for your employees via the “ADP MyLife” advisors.
+As part of ADP’s PEO services, you get a dedicated team of HR experts who advise you on HR, payroll, benefits, and compliance issues.
+This includes providing best practices on HR processes, workplace safety consultations, an investigation team for harassment and discrimination claims, and premium support for your employees via the “ADP MyLife” advisers.

 - Full-service implementation